 This same technique can be used for older children as well, or alternatively you can fill a bowl with soapy water, add some clean toys to distract them, then follow the same regime, making sure to really get in between their fingers.
-Then, as before, wash off with clean water or a WaterWipes wipe, dry thoroughly with a fresh towel, then moisturise with a gentle child’s moisturiser.
+Then, as before, wash off with clean water or a WaterWipes biodegradable baby wipe, dry thoroughly with a fresh towel, then moisturise with a gentle child’s moisturiser.

 Read the World Health Organisation’s article on how to wash your hands correctly 1 for further guidance.